root-project/web/manual/root_files/index.md

 Double-clicking graphical objects displays them in a canvas tab.
 Double-clicking files that end with `.C` displays them in an editor tab.

+> Clicking on objects in a `TBrowser` (or `RBrowser`) instance can lead to the execution of code.
+> For example, a `TCanvas` instance may rely on `TExec` instances to obtain certain effects, a histogram or a graph may do the same with the `TExec` instances stored in their *list of functions*.
+The `TFormula` powering function classes such as `TF1` or its multidimensional counterparts, also executes jitted C++ code to obtain maximum runtime performance.
+> As explained above, as for *all* files, do not open ROOT files from an unknown origin!

 ## Accessing a remote ROOT file